mkieblesz/local-workspace/README.md

 ## Usage

-First run `make clone update patch` to clone, setup environment and patch with new files all repos defined in `repolist`.
+First run `make clone update patch setup` to clone, setup environment and patch with new files all repos defined in `repolist`.
 If you want to omit certain repos from your workflow you can comment them out with `#`.

 ### Services on host and dbs in docker